-- Overview of the Victoria Early Resolution and Case Management Model: This paper describes the model in more detail.
+- Overview of the Surrey and Victoria Early Resolution and Case Management Model [PDF, 245KB]: This paper describes the model in more detail.

-- Victoria Early Resolution and Case Management Model Explained (Updated: June 1, 2020): This provides a section by section explanation of the new rules.
+- Surrey and Victoria Early Resolution and Case Management Model Explained [PDF, 510KB]: This provides a section by section explanation of the new rules.

-- Victoria Early Resolution and Case Management Model process map: This is a detailed map of the process
+- Surrey and Victoria Early Resolution and Case Management Model process on a page [PDF, 429KB]: This diagram provides an overview of the process

 The forms are available in printed format at the court registry and as fillable PDFs on the BC Government website's Provincial Family Forms page.